How to Navigate Hospital VBAC Policies Step by Step

 Can I Switch Hospitals if I Change My Mind About VBAC?

-Yes, you can switch hospitals if you change your mind about a VBAC.
-Just make certain the new facility supports your decision and understands your medical history to provide appropriate care tailored to your needs.
+Yes, you can switch hospitals if you change your mind.
+Just make sure the new facility supports your decision and has access to your full medical history to provide the right care.

 What Are the Risks of Attempting a VBAC?